Civil Rights Archive

 2012 Census of Agriculture - contains information about farms in the United States broken down by state and various demographics including gender, race and state (2.5mb).

 - NEW MSU Extension Demographic Data Collection Form for Adults

 - NEW MSU Extension Demographic Data Collection Form for Adults - Spanish

 - NEW MSU Extension Demographic Data Collection Form for Adults - Arabic

 - NEW Demographic Data Collection Form FAQ

 About Parity is a document that can help you determine if your programs are reaching your audiences in proportion to their representation in the community.
 It is an essential part of our 'all reasonable effort' expectations.

-Bias Free Communication: Guidelines for Communicating in a Diverse Community is a tremendous document that can assist all of us to prepare programming materials, brochures, promotional documents, and curriculumn in a way that will encourage representation from all segments of our communities populations.
+Bias Free Communication: Guidelines for Communicating in a Diverse Community is a tremendous document that can assist all of us to prepare programming materials, brochures, promotional documents, and curriculum in a way that will encourage representation from all segments of our community populations.

-MSU Extension Diversity and Multicultural Website provides a wealth of additional information, professional development opportunities, planning and reporting resources related to diversity and multicultural programming efforts, and access to multiple sources of additional educational materials.
+MSU Extension Diversity, Equity and Inclusion Website provides a wealth of additional information, professional development opportunities, planning and reporting resources related to diversity and multicultural programming efforts, and access to multiple sources of additional educational materials.